[email protected]

 • Turns the radio or T.V. up really loud

-• Remembers things best when written out or diagrammed.
+• Remembers things best when written out or diagrammed (eg. using flowcharts and mindmaps)

 • Prefers information to be presented visually, (e.g. flip charts or chalk board)